balthier82/queryconnector/help/HowToInstall.md

 # Introduction

-How to Install the extension on LibreOffice or OpenOffice.
+Steps to install the extension on LibreOffice.

 # Details

 *On Any Platform:*

- * Go to **Tools -> Extension Manager**
+- Go to **Tools -> Extension Manager**
- * Click on **Add...**
+- Click **Add...**
- * Select **queryconnector*.oxt**
+- Select **queryconnector*.oxt**
- * Accept the prompted license
+- Accept the license agreement when prompted
- * Restart OpenOffice/LibreOffice
+- Restart LibreOffice
- * Enjoy! :D
+- Enjoy! 😄

-*Only on Ubuntu (and maybe in other Linux distros) with LibreOffice installed via apt-get:*
+*Only on Ubuntu (and possibly other Linux distributions) with LibreOffice installed via apt-get:*

-* Make sure that the package **libreoffice-java-common** is installed, otherwise the extension will not be registered properly.
+- Ensure the **libreoffice-java-common** package is installed; otherwise, the extension will not register correctly.

-### Instructions for use unixODBC:
+### Instructions for unixODBC:

- * There is a bug due to the fact that the libraries "libodbc.so" and "libodbcinst.so" are not loaded from the libJdbcOdbc.so library (that implements the JDBC-ODBC bridge).
-After some research I found that you have to set the LD_PRELOAD environment variable this way:
+* There is a bug because the libraries "libodbc.so" and "libodbcinst.so" are not loaded by the "libJdbcOdbc.so" library (which implements the JDBC-ODBC bridge).
+After some research, I found that you need to set the `LD_PRELOAD` environment variable as follows:

    ```bash
    export LD_PRELOAD=$LD_PRELOAD:/usr/lib/libodbc.so:/usr/lib/libodbcinst.so
    ```

-   assuming that the two files are located in /usr/lib.
-Without this setting OpenOffice/LibreOffice will crash.
+   assuming that both files are located in /usr/lib.
+Without this setting, LibreOffice will crash.

- * Another problem I found is that the library libJdbcOdbc.so not find libjvm.so library.
-To solve this you have to change the LD_LIBRARY_PATH environment variable in this way:
+ * Another issue I encountered is that the libJdbcOdbc.so library cannot locate the libjvm.so library.
+To resolve this, you need to modify the LD_LIBRARY_PATH environment variable as follows:

    ```bash
    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/java/default/lib/i386/client
    ```

- * If there is an error called *Invalid Handle* using the ODBC driver libmyodbc.so for MySQL, the problem is not the extension, but the driver itself.
-Other drivers work properly.
+ * If you encounter an error labeled *Invalid Handle* while using the ODBC driver libmyodbc.so for MySQL, the issue lies with the driver itself, not the extension.
+Other drivers function correctly.